Simple vs compound interest

 I = 1280 dollars

 However, compound interest is the interest earned not only on the original principal, but also on all interests earned previously.
-You are basically paying interest on interest!
+You are basically earning or paying interest on interest!

 In other words, at the end of each year, the interest earned is added to the original amount and the money is reinvested.